nest/nestml/doc/sphinx-apidoc/index.rst

 This documentation is automatically generated from the toolchain source code in `pynestml`.

-.. include installation.rst
+.. include:: installation.rst

-.. include getting_help.rst
+.. include:: getting_help.rst